A guide to Topanga Canyon: What to do, see, eat - Los Angeles Times

 Topanga Entertainment Venue

 There’s something magical about the Will Geer Theatricum Botanicum.
 The amphitheater founded by its namesake actor, musician and social activist has captivated the region for more than half a century and provided a haven for the arts, all hidden among the trees.
-Shakespeare is a particular focus here, where the grounds are planted with vegetation named in the bard’s works, and multiple Shakespeare plays are included in each repertory season.
+Shakespeare is a particular focus here, where the grounds are planted with vegetation named in the bard’s works and multiple Shakespeare plays are included in each repertory season.
 Original works also are produced, as are live musical and improv performances, and the grounds host family-friendly events such as holiday fairs.

 Given its founder and its early days as an artists commune, the Theatricum Botanicum is heavily community-minded, hosting fundraisers, educational workshops, youth classes and the Shakespeare-themed “pay what you Will” nights.
-The theater also honors its founder’s friendship with and legacy of folk hero Woody Guthrie, who for a time lived on the premises; the team currently is working to build the Shelter, a Guthrie and Geer archive on-site.
+The theater also honors its founder’s friendship with and legacy of folk hero Woody Guthrie, who for a time lived on the premises; the team is working to build the Shelter, a Guthrie and Geer archive on-site.
 Geer’s daughter Ellen serves as the artistic director, and his granddaughter Willow participates in acting and directing, keeping the family’s legacy alive and thriving in the canyon.

 Read All Read Less